spookyahell/AprilFoolsIsLong/README.md

 ## LICENSE
 I am not licensing this thing under anything and I am also not claiming any copyright.
-Well okay, that'll be the license:
+<br>Well okay, that's sh*t.
+The following line shall constitute as the license/distribution note:

-Free to do anything in any way however you please under any license you wish.
+Any body is free to do anything with this README in any way aka however they please and under any license you wish.